joeridino/JavaScriptProgrammingGuide/README.md

 var httpUrl = 'http://www.example.com';
 ```

+### Globals
+Each JavaScript project may create at most one global variable.

 ### Whitespace
 Code inside parens is tight.
 Comma-separated items have a single space after each comma.